Frostforus/Patch_Camelyon_2024_MLOPS_G28/reports/README.md

 >
 > Answer:

-s230234 was in charge of setting up DVC for the project and managing any issues connected to the data afterwards.
-He also helped solving problems with the automated tests (run by Github Actions at PRs) and with the authentication of containers run in the cloud using secrets.
+Student s230234 was in charge of setting up DVC for the project and managing any issues connected to the data afterwards.
+He also helped solving problems with the automated tests (run by Github Actions at PRs), with the python codes and with the authentication of containers run in the cloud using secrets.